coq/coq/doc/sphinx/language/core/sorts.rst

 logical proposition then it denotes the class of terms representing proofs of :math:`M`.
 An object :math:`m` belonging to :math:`M` witnesses the fact that :math:`M` is provable.
 An object of type :math:`\Prop` is called a proposition.
+We denote propositions by :n:`@form`.
+This constitutes a semantic subclass of the syntactic class :n:`@term`.

 The sort :math:`\SProp` is like :math:`\Prop` but the propositions in :math:`\SProp` are known to have irrelevant proofs (all proofs are